Qovery/documentation/website/docs/using-qovery/languages/java.md

 ---
-last_modified_on: "2021-10-19"
+last_modified_on: "2021-10-21"
 title: Java
 description: Learn how to build your Java application with Buildpacks on Qovery
 ---

-The [Java buildpack](https://github.com/heroku/heroku-buildpack-java) detects if your build is Java by looking for a `pom.xml` file.
-If found, Maven will download all dependencies and build the project.
+The [Java buildpack](https://github.com/heroku/heroku-buildpack-java) detects if your build is Java by looking for a `pom.xml` or `build.gradle` file.
+If found, Maven/Gradle will download all dependencies and build the project.

 <!--